SubZane/socialjs/README.md

-Social JS 0.7.0
+Social JS 2.0.0-beta
 ==================
-Social JS is a jQuery plugin to easily create share buttons for the most common social media sites.
+Social JS is a Javascript to easily create share buttons for the most common social media sites.
 It's built in a way that requires almost no knowledge in javascript but depends instead of the use of data attributes.

 [View Demo](http://andreasnorman.com/socialjs/)